pravega/pravega/documentation/src/docs/pravega-concepts.md

 coordination mechanism for the components in the Pravega cluster.

 Pravega is built as a data storage primitive first and foremost.
-Pravega is carefully designed to take advantage of software defined storage, so that, the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
-Once the data is written to Pravega it is durably stored.
-Short of a disaster, that permanently destroys a large portion of a data center, but data stored in Pravega is never lost.
+Pravega is carefully designed to take advantage of software-defined storage, so that, the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
+Once an Event is written to Pravega, it is durably stored and replicated so it can survive permanent crashes of datacenter nodes.

 Pravega provides a **Java Client Library**, for building client-side applications such as analytics applications using Flink.
 The Pravega Java Client